tiann/KernelSU/website/docs/guide/faq.md

 ## Does KernelSU support Xposed?

-Yes, [Dreamland](https://github.com/canyie/Dreamland) and [TaiChi](https::/taichi.cool) partially works now, And we are trying to make other Xposed Framework work.
+Yes, [Dreamland](https://github.com/canyie/Dreamland) and [TaiChi](https::/taichi.cool) partially works now.
+For LSPosed, you can follow [Zygisk on KernelSU](https://github.com/Dr-TSNG/ZygiskOnKernelSU)

 ## Is KernelSU compatible with Magisk?